Pre-CalculusIntermediate

 Why exponential growth surprises us

-Humans intuitively think linearly.
-Exponential growth starts slowly then accelerates dramatically.
+People are bad at predicting exponential growth because we think linearly by default.
+A penny doubled every day for 30 days seems like it should stay small.
+Day 10: $5.12.
+Day 20: $5,242.
+Day 30: $5,368,709.
+The early days feel like nothing and then it explodes.
+This is why compound interest is so powerful and why epidemics are scary in their early stages.
 A penny doubled daily for 30 days: 1, 2, 4, 8... seems small at first.
 By day 30 it's $5.4 million.
-This counterintuitive acceleration is what makes exponential growth so powerful — and so dangerous when it's a disease or debt.
+This counterintuitive acceleration is what makes exponential growth so powerful , and so dangerous when it's a disease or debt.

 2 The Exponential Formula